I’m watching my girls do their homework and read, respectively, right this minute as I type this.

 Please share.
 What after-school rituals have you started or do you wish to start?

 :: The Abundant Mama Project was created to help wake you up and encourage you to walk through your days as a mother with a heart full of happy thoughts.
-This e-course will help you develop a gratitude practice that promotes self-care for YOU so you can feel good and raise happy, thriving children.
+The program helps you develop an Abundant Mama practice that promotes self-care for YOU so you can feel good and raise happy, thriving children.